 With the New Year upon us, everyone seems to have some sort of resolution.
 Lose weight?
 Nope.
 Sleep more?
 Not likely.
 For generations, these resolutions seem to die out after the first couple of weeks.
 How about, “I will aviate more safely?”
 I’m not talking about just the portion between takeoff and landing, but everything about the flight.
 How thorough was the weather

-The following are NTSB reports of aviation accidents that have occurred in Arizona from late February through late March.
-The Arizona Pilots Association uses this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and hopefully they will take the action necessary to prevent similar accidents
+The following are NTSB reports of aviation accidents that occurred in Arizona from November through late December.
+The Arizona Pilots Association will use this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and hopefully they will take the action necessary to prevent similar accidents

 Our safety record this year is proving to be a bad year.

 The year is still not over, and November has further added negatively to the accident count.

 Officials confirmed a pilot and passenger died after their Zodiac 601crashed into a Heber-Overgaard home Friday night.
 The crash occurred near the Mogollon Airpark on the Overgaard side of the joint, unincorporated